 Gordon Bissett, head of Ladbrokes Greyhound Stadia, summed it all up at an American industry conference back in 2010: “We’ve got a similar industry to yourselves, a falling number of greyhound tracks, we have falling attendance, we have a rapidly declining tote turnover, we have legislation which is being brought in to try and, I think, probably destroy greyhound racing.
 We have a problem with our media, we have a problem with our PR, we have a problem with our image, but we’re not downhearted, we’re still here, we’re still operating.”

 There are pockets of renewed hope for this once great spectator pastime.
-Coventry Stadium reopened recently and Towcester Racecourse is developing a greyhound circuit to run inside its horseracing track with races broadcast around the globe.
+Coventry Stadium reopened recently, and Towcester Racecourse is developing a greyhound circuit to run inside its horseracing track with races broadcast around the globe.
 In Sheffield, Owlerton Greyhound Stadium is thriving.
-The stadium, opened in 1926, underwent a re-fit in 2010 including the addition of a casino and the construction of a £1.6m panoramic restaurant.
+The stadium opened in 1926, and underwent a re-fit in 2010, including the addition of a casino and the construction of a £1.6m panoramic restaurant.